ShinhwanKang/BeGin/docs/010/link_dataset.rst

 ------------------------------

 Nodes in `askubuntu <http://snap.stanford.edu/data/sx-askubuntu.html>`_ are users of askubuntu, and edges indicate there is interaction between the users.
 The edges are divided into 69 groups according to the timestamps for Time-IL.
-Specifically, we constructed the tasks with the papers published in the same month.
+Specifically, we used the interactions occurring within the same month to form each task.
 We make the graph to be undirected, and since there is no external node feature, we use degrees as node features.

 Statistics: